TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/Extensions/Index.rst

 Older versions of the EM mark insecure extensions by a red extension title.

-Since TYPO3 4.5.0 a scheduler task is available that lets you update the extension list automatically and periodically (e.g. once a day).
+A scheduler task is available that lets you update the extension list automatically and periodically (e.g. once a day).
 In combination with the task "System Status Update (reports)", it is possible to get a notification by email when extension updates are available.

 .. _extension-security: